efro.error

 This occurs when communication succeeds but another type of error occurs remotely.
 The error string can consist of a remote stack trace or a simple message depending on the context.

-Communication systems should raise more specific error types locally when more introspection/control is needed; this is intended somewhat as a catch-all.
+Communication systems should aim to communicate specific errors gracefully as standard message responses when specific details are needed; this is intended more as a catch-all.

 Data has been tampered with or corrupted in some form.

-99class AuthenticationError(Exception): 100 """Authentication has failed for some operation.
-101 102 This can be raised if server-side-verification does not match 103 client-supplied credentials, if an invalid password is supplied 104 for a sign-in attempt, etc. 105 """
+101class AuthenticationError(Exception): 102 """Authentication has failed for some operation.
+103 104 This can be raised if server-side-verification does not match 105 client-supplied credentials, if an invalid password is supplied 106 for a sign-in attempt, etc. 107 """

 Authentication has failed for some operation.